mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/update_plugin.md

 #### Review Commit
 <!--
-Please link the commit or release that should be used for review.
+Please link to an open-source repository and release that should be used for review.
+It does not suffice to point at an already built plugin: Mattermost code reviews and builds all plugins itself when listing in the marketplace.
 -->

 ## Checklist